deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/activity-streams/index.md

 ```

 ## More Examples
-We at deepstreamHub have built and are building a lot of awesome example apps like the one we have just seen.
+We at deepstream have built and are building a lot of awesome example apps like the one we have just seen.
 You can checkout the [Realtime Todo List](/tutorials/example-apps/realtime-todo-list/), [Android Chat App](/tutorials/example-apps/android-chat-app/), [and more...](/tutorials/#example-apps)